CassonStallings/Publications/publications.md

 Collins, Donald J, Dale A Kiefer, Casson Stallings, Wei-L Yang, and Janice B SooHoo.
 1988.
 The Remote Sensing of Oceanic Primary Production.
 In Proceedings of the Remote Sensing of Atmosphere and Oceans.
 Vol. Paper No. 52.
 Canberra, Australia.

 Stallings, Casson, Donald J Collins, and Dale A Kiefer.
 1988a.
 The Seasonal Cycle of Production in the Gulf of California from Satellite Imagery.
-Presentation presented at the 1988 Joint Oceanographic Assembly, Acapulco, Mexico.
+Presented at the 1988 Joint Oceanographic Assembly, Acapulco, Mexico.

 Stallings, Casson.
 1988b.
 Comparison of Satellite Derived Primary Production Imagery with Historical Measurements in the Gulf of California.
-Presentation presented at the ASLO-88.
+Presented at the ASLO-88.

 Collins, Donald J, C Rockwell Booth, Curtiss O Davis, Dale A Kiefer, and Casson Stallings.
 1988.
 A Model of The Photosynthetically Available and Usable Irradiance In The Sea.
 In Proceedings of SPIE, Ocean Optics IX, 0925:87–100.
 Soc. of Photo-Optical Instrumentation Engineers (SPIE). doi:10.1117/12.945712.